 Transit agencies are also pursuing new information technologies that may help them integrate with other modes.
-The number of transit agencies providing usable data to Google for trip planning increased from six in 2006 to some 950 cities worldwide as of late 2015.
-In addition to Google Maps, more than 200 transit-planning applications now exist, ranging from applications focused on a single transit agency to applications that cover hundreds of cities across the world.
-Roughly two-thirds of all transit agencies now make information available to third-party developers for the creation of apps and other tools for transit users.
+The number of transit agencies providing usable data to Google for trip planning increased from six in 2006 to some 950 cities worldwide as of late 2015.33 In addition to Google Maps, more than 200 transit-planning applications now exist, ranging from applications focused on a single transit agency to applications that cover hundreds of cities across the world.
+Roughly two-thirds of all transit agencies now make information available to third-party developers for the creation of apps and other tools for transit users.34

-On the flipside, the massive new stores of transportation data that are being generated by shared-use technologies and network aggregators could help public agencies better envision and plan for new mobility patterns.
+On the flipside, the massive new stores of transportation data that are being generated by shareduse technologies and network aggregators could help public agencies better envision and plan for new mobility patterns.
 Knowing in detail how intra-regional flows are growing and changing would be invaluable for both operational and long-term planning.

 At this point, much of the potential for transit agencies to integrate with or offer shared modes remains untapped.
 Most transit agencies see their role as managing publicly owned fleets of vehicles with fixed route local service.
-Some transit agencies describe their role as "mobility managers," responsible for creating efficient, diverse and convenient urban mobility systems, but even these agencies are stymied by funding sources, procurement rules and other regulations that limit experimentation with new modes.

-James Corless, director of Transportation for America, says that the fundamental question for transit is: what is the role of a public transportation provider in this new environment where multiple mobility providers are responding more quickly to a changing market?
+Some transit agencies describe their role as "mobility managers," responsible for creating efficient, diverse and convenient urban mobility systems, but even these agencies are stymied by funding sources, procurement rules and other regulations that limit experimentation with new modes.35 James Corless, director of Transportation for America, says that the fundamental question for transit is: what is the role of a public transportation provider in this new environment where multiple mobility providers are responding more quickly to a changing market?36

 To be sure that they understand and make the most of these opportunities, transportation decision-makers need better data on the impact of shared mobility on public transit, travel behavior, and consumer preferences.
-SUMC has conducted a number of research projects to illuminate the value of and pathways to integrating evolving relationship between transit and shared-use mobility, including:
+SUMC has conducted a number of research projects to illuminate the value of and pathways to integrating evolving relationship between transit and shared-use mobility, including: "What is the role of public transportation in this new environment where multiple mobility providers are responding more quickly to a changing market?"

-• An Urban Sustainability Directors Networksupported study of shared mobility in nearly 30 major U.S. cities to understand how it can be utilized to fill transportation gaps and create a more robust transportation network.
-This work includes development of a visual forecasting tool to illustrate the effects of shared-use policy changes and program investments on VMT reduction and other community goals.
+An Urban Sustainability Directors Network-supported study of shared mobility in nearly 30 major U.S. cities to understand how it can be utilized to fill transportation gaps and create a more robust transportation network.
+This work includes development of a visual forecasting tool to illustrate